The algebraic difference of two random Cantor sets: The Larsson family

-holds $\pr_x$ almost surely for any $x\in T$. \end{theorem} We are going to use this theorem to prove our Main Lemma which summarizes all that we need about our branching process.
-Roughly speaking, the Main Lemma says that for the branching process associated to Larsson's Cantor set the statement in Theorem \ref{thmA:14.1} holds uniformly both in $n$ and $x$ for an appropriately chosen small interval of $x$'s.
+We are going to use this theorem to prove our \hyperref[15]{Main Lemma}, which summarizes everything we need concerning our branching process.
+Roughly speaking, the \hyperref[15]{Main Lemma} says that for the branching process associated to Larsson's Cantor set, the statement in Theorem~\ref{thmA:14.1} holds uniformly both in $n$ and $x$ for an appropriately chosen small interval of $x$'s.